 - Synthesize the elements important in creating an innovative, feedback-rich culture

-Beyond these formal objectives, this course gives you a better sense of the difference between intentionality and perception, how much your behavior signals who you are to the outside world, and ultimately how much positive impact you can have on the folks and organizations around you.
+Beyond these formal objectives, this course gives students a better sense of the difference between intentionality and perception, how much their behavior signals who they are to the outside world, and ultimately how much positive impact they can have on the folks and organizations around them.

-Having the opportunity to choose your colleagues is rare in your working life—you usually inherit them when you join an organization.
-More often than not, when you assume a leadership role, you inherit your subordinates as well.
+Having the opportunity to choose one’s work colleagues is rare - we usually inherit them when we join an organization.
+So,

 - How do you assess people and maximize the performance of the teams you become part of, whether as members or managers?